Reporting A Work Related Injury in Atlanta

 Report the Injury to the Employer

 Whenever a workplace injury occurs, there are various things an employee needs to do to protect their right to receive workers’ comp benefits.
-First off, it is the employee’s responsibility to report their workplace injury, and in a timely manner.
+First off, it is the employee’s responsibility to report their workplace injury in a timely manner.

 Seek Medical Treatment

 Employees should also ensure that they receive medical treatment following their injury.
-They should make an appointment with an approved doctor, and as directed by their employer.
+They should make an appointment with a doctor approved by the employer.

-Seeking treatment for another doctor, other than those approved by your employer could make you lose your right to receive your workers’ comp benefits.
+Seeking treatment from a doctor who is not approved could make you lose your right to receive your workers’ comp benefits.

 File a Claim